 Our Centre assists ethno-cultural groups in our community to organize and undertake cultural activities, including the annual K-W Multicultural Festival which is now entrenched in the Region as an unofficial kickoff to the summer festival season.
 It was the K-W Folk Arts Council that wanted to create something special to wish Canada a Happy One Hundredth Birthday.
 A float was made for the city's Centennial Parade and what was to become the festival's trademark began: great food, dancing and unique international artifacts for the general public to purchase.

 We have provided settlement services for newcomers for over 45 years.
 Our Language Interpreter Department has offered interpretation and translation services in a multitude of languages since 1985.
 The One on One Tutoring Program, geared to help newcomers learn and practice English as a Second Language has been offered since 1967 and the Doctors Group has been available to support Internationally Experienced and Trained Doctors through seminars and training workshops as well as study groups for the licensing exam since 1998.
-The Job Search Workshop Program has been available to assist newcomers to find employment since 1998.
+The Pre-Employment Program has been available to assist newcomers to find employment since 1998.
 In 2009 we expanded our Employment Services to include in-depth career counseling and the Employment Placement Program to assist Ontario Works recipients to find meaningful employment.

 Our services are funded by various sources such as the Federal Government, Provincial Government, the K-W Community Foundation, the Trillium Foundation and the United Way.
 All of the services of Centre are offered at no cost to eligible clients.